-By its most basic definition, a community foundation receives contributions from individuals in the community, invests those gifts for long term growth, and distributes funds back into the areas of greatest need in the community.
+By its most basic definition, a community foundation receives contributions from individuals, invests those gifts for long term growth, and distributes funds back into the areas of greatest need in the community.
 In addition, the Foundation administers Donor Advised Funds and Designated Funds as giving vehicles for individuals, families, and businesses.
-These giving vehicles help provide the donors with short- or long- term strategies for meeting their charitable goals.
+These giving vehicles help provide donors with personalized short- or long- term strategies for meeting their charitable goals.
 For more information on our donor services click here.

-The Bainbridge Community Foundation hosts an annual community grant cycle and supports a variety of nonprofit sectors.
+Bainbridge Community Foundation hosts an annual community grant cycle and an annual capacity building grant cycle and supports a variety of nonprofit sectors.
 The Foundation also makes grants to affordable housing projects through its Housing Action Fund, and to unforeseen emergency needs through its Community Response Fund.
+The Foundation offers support beyond grantmaking, strengthening the nonprofit sector via information gathering, facilitating collaboration and educational programming.
 For more information on our giving priorities click here.

-The Bainbridge Community Foundation will begin accepting applications from 501(c)(3) organizations that serve Bainbridge Island residents for our annual Community Grants Cycle on Tuesday, February 10, 2015.
 All grant applications are managed online through Common Grant Application.
-Our application deadline is Tuesday, March 10, 2015.
 For more information on our Community Grants Cycle please click here.

 The board and staff of Bainbridge Community Foundation are pleased to announce that we have awarded Capacity Building Grant funding to five local organizations.
 Bainbridge Chorale, Bainbridge Island Rowing, Friends of the Farms, KiDiMu and Raising Resilience all received funding for 2015 programming that will strengthen their internal operations and efficiency.